acurteman/cryptographic/docs.md

     - "dispTimeStamps": Bool, toggles if time stamps are printed with messages

-    - "localLogLocation": String, file path used to save network local message logs

-    - "outputFreq": String, Sets how often the game output is written to file.
-Available options:

-        - "cycle": Output is written once every cycle

-        - "interval": Output is written once every given interval

-    - "outputInterval": Float, Sets how often output is written to file if the outputFreq is set to "interval"

 ### processModes: Dictionary

 - Client variable.
 Contains all the available process modes, keys are modes, values are mode descriptions